Skip to content

 2.3 At six monthly intervals, the benefit section will report to the Cabinet the benefit overpayment debt position.
 The report will analyse the debts in line with the council’s debt reporting procedures.

-2.4 In line with central government’s good performance management the benefit section will set annual targets to improve the level of recovery with the objective of reaching and maintaining recovery action equal to or greater than that of the previous year to ensure continuous improvement.
+2.4 The benefit section will aim to improve the level of recovery with the objective of reaching and maintaining recovery action equal to or greater than that of the previous year to ensure continuous improvement.
 This performance is reported six monthly to the Cabinet.

 3.0 Identification and notification of overpayments